x-vin/covidcures/docs/src/naturopathic.md

 (**Note**: When supplementing with vitamin D, it is [important also to supplement with sources of vitamin K2][1], and also [with Calcium and Magnesium][2] for [improved D absorption][3] and bone health.)

-""An ounce of Prevention is worth a pound of Cure.""
-The prestigious Linus Pauling Institute, Oregon State University, prescribed 4 key nutrients, not against the virus, but for the body's immunity to function in peak form- **vitamins D, C, and A, and the mineral Zinc**.
+*"An ounce of Prevention is worth a pound of Cure."* The prestigious Linus Pauling Institute, Oregon State University, prescribed 4 key nutrients, not against the virus, but for the body's immunity to function in peak form- **vitamins D, C, and A, and the mineral Zinc**.
 Vitamin C kills viruses, D builds immunity, and Zinc inhibits viral replication in cells. **Zn is difficult to transport into cells and needs a Zinc ionophore like Hydroxychloroquine (HCQ)**, which was banned by policymakers in many Western regional administrations shortly after it was reported that HCQ would be an antidote to Covid-19. **The antioxidant quercetin has been shown to be a zinc ionophore**, published in a 2014 NIH study.
 Incidentally, **green tea and dark chocolate are rich in flavonols like Quercetin**.

 Studies have conclusively showed a strong correlation of degree of vitamin D deficiency and severity of Covid. **Glutathione**, which is an antoxidant manufactured in the body with plant foods, is another vital nutrient that kills infections.
 Glutathione opens up respiratory passageways and increases blood oxygen saturation. **N-Acetylcysteine (NAC)** is another vital and healing nutrient that converts in the body into the antoxidant Glutathione.
 In patients with pneumonia, the NAC thins out phlegm in the lungs so that it can be expectorated out.

 It is important to recognize that these healing nutrients need to be administered in optimal, therapeutic doses for their maximum benefits and minimal adverse effect.
 It is not widely appreciated that exposure to a pathogen does not necessarily lead to infection, and healthy immune systems are, in the vast majority of cases, able to deal with pathogens without succumbing to illness.

-There are other products that have been proven to be very effective at ""stopping the bandit at the door"", so to speak, such as disinfectant mouthwash and nasal spray. **Chlorhexadine** has been shown to kill 99 % of the Covid virus in a sample.
+There are other products that have been proven to be very effective at "stopping the bandit at the door", so to speak, such as disinfectant mouthwash and nasal spray. **Chlorhexadine** has been shown to kill 99 % of the Covid virus in a sample.

 There is substantial research showing that Covid-susceptible people are deficient in Bifidobacterium in their GI tract, often due to antibiotic use, making them susceptible to viral diseases.
 Dr. Ealy has never needed pharmaceutical drugs in his 20+ years in clinical practice, and therefore is not able to comment on the need for pharmaceutical medication like Ivermectin or HCQ.
 However there is much respect for the work of admirable physicians like Dr. Pierre Kory and Dr. Joseph Mercola.
 A notable exception, during the present pandemic, was the instance of one critically ill patient who developed pneumonia on the third day of infection and was refused conventional healthcare.
 He recovered under Dr. Ealy's care in just 8 days, with an IV infusion of the therapeutic nutrient cocktail called Myers' Cocktail, a liquid glutathione drip, Bifidobacteria, Ivermectin and Prednisone.
 Ivermectin helps in the same way that Bifidobacteria do.
 However, there is thus no ""magic bullet"" for this disease.
 It is important to explain to patients what is being done and why, and that they will recover soon and regain lifelong immunity,so that they are reassured about the course and predicted outcome of the treatment, thereby engaging their parasympathetic nervous system and relieving them of the stress and anxiety that are so correlated with poor treatment outcomes.